 In the sixth and final section, the narrator is again Holly.
 She is now in her seventies, living in Ireland, and the world around her has collapsed.
 Global warming and authoritarian governments have brought flooding, storms, the rationing of power, and the failure of communications, world manufacturing, and world trade.
 And most disappointing, this author, a grand story teller, does nothing but describe Holly’s adjustment to this new and unsettled world of deprivation and violence.

-Except, a dues ex machina arrives, deciding the fate of some human characters.
+Except, a deus ex machina arrives, deciding the fate of some human characters.
 But one asks: why this ending?
 Its sentimentality seems out of place, as we read about these human we followed but never identified with.
 And one also asks the point of the war in this world of fantasy.
 Yes, one side won, but the entire world soon collapsed in on itself.
 How did this happen, and what does it mean?
 One suggestion is that concern for the present led to the failure of the future.
 But the human witnesses did not affect this war, and this reader is left with a novel that seems to have no human rationale.

 Yes, this is an absorbing novel, even if long and confusing.
 Because Mitchell has created a resonant world of reality, and brought it alive through the richness of his writing.
 Critics have even cited an additional level of richness.
 As Michiko Kakutani writes in the Times: “Characters and themes from Mr. Mitchell’s previous books also recur here…hints that all his novels somehow link together in a kind of ‘uberbook,’ though at this point, the reverberations and cross-references tend to feel more like clever high jinks.”